griffithlab/rnaseq_tutorial_wiki/Integrated-Assignment-Answers.md

 **Background**: PCA3 gene plays a role in Prostate Cancer detection due to its localized expression in prostate tissues and its over-expression in tumour tissues.
 This genes expression profile makes it a useful marker that can complement the most frequently used biomarker for prostate cancer, PSA.
 There are cancer assays available that tests the presence of PCA3 in urine.

-Objectives: In this assignment, we will be using a subset of the GSE22260 dataset, which consists of 30 RNA-seq tumour normal pairs, to assess the prostate cancer specific expression of the PCA3 gene.
+**Objectives**: In this assignment, we will be using a subset of the GSE22260 dataset, which consists of 30 RNA-seq tumour normal pairs, to assess the prostate cancer specific expression of the PCA3 gene.

 Things to keep in mind: